shimaore/five-toes/ccnq4-receiver.coffee.md

 The parser returns an IncomingRequest for a SUBSCRIBE message.

           request = Parser.parseMessage content, ua
+          console.log request, accept
-          return unless request? and request.method in @accept and request.event?.event is 'message-summary'
+          return unless request? and request.method in accept and request.event?.event is 'message-summary'

           trace request.method, {number_domain,user_id}